dawnbeen/c_formatter_42/README.md

 ```
 $ brew install clang-format
 ```
-or you can install vscode extension `Clang-Format`
+ Or you can install vscode extension `Clang-Format`

 2. Copy `.clang-format` in your Workspace directory.

 3. VSCode Settings
 - Set Default Formatter as clang-format.